trinker/textclean/README.md

 the **gsubfn** package.
 For more versatile needs please see the **gsubfn** package.

+In this example the regex looks for words that contain a lower case letter followed by the same letter at least 2 more times.
+It then extracts these words, splits them appart into letters, reverses the string, pastes them back together, wraps them with double angle braces, and then puts them back at the original locations.

     fgsub(
         x = c(NA, 'df dft sdf', 'sd fdggg sd dfhhh d', 'ddd'), pattern = "\\b\\w*([a-z])(\\1{2,})\\w*\\b",